Granola-Team/site/src/astro/src/pages/FAQ/MinaFAQ.md

 ### Q: What are the top use cases for zkApps?

 A: zkApps on Mina trustlessly verify off-chain computations and data without disclosing sensitive information.
-Asking for top use cases is like asking "what are some top use cases for computers?"
-No answer will satisfy because the possibilities are so vastly many.
+Asking for top use cases is like asking "What are some top use cases for computers?"
+No answer will be sufficient because the possibilities are so vast.

 ### Q: Is Mina EVM-compatible?